who was chanakya

 • Swami (The Ruler): The central figure responsible for decision-making, law enforcement, kingdom protection, and citizen welfare.

-• Amatya (The Minister): Advisors pivotal in governance, tasked not only with counsel but also with maintaining confidentiality in their deliberations.
+• Amatya (The Minister): Advisors are pivotal in governance, tasked with counsel and maintaining confidentiality in their deliberations.

 • Janapada (The People and the Territory): Encompasses loyal citizens, fertile lands rich in resources, and a populace dedicated to their homeland and religious practices.